backstage/backstage/plugins/scaffolder-react/report-alpha.api.md

 import { TemplateEntityV1beta3 } from '@backstage/plugin-scaffolder-common';
 import { TemplateGroupFilter } from '@backstage/plugin-scaffolder-react';
 import { TemplateParameterSchema } from '@backstage/plugin-scaffolder-react';
+import { TemplateParameterSchema as TemplateParameterSchema_2 } from '@backstage/plugin-scaffolder-common';
 import { TemplatePresentationV1beta3 } from '@backstage/plugin-scaffolder-common';
 import { UiSchema } from '@rjsf/utils';
 import { WidgetProps } from '@rjsf/utils';